-Making development co-operation more effective: Global Partnership for Effective Development Co-operation 2019 Progress Report
+Making development co-operation more effective - 2019 Progress Report

-The basis for this work is data collected by 86 partner countries and territories, in collaboration with more than 100 development partners.
-Generating evidence on the implementation of the agreed principles of effective development co-operation – country ownership; focus on results; inclusive partnerships; and transparency and mutual accountability – the work demonstrates where progress has been made and where challenges remain, thus informing how governments and their partners can strengthen collective action towards the 2030 Agenda for Sustainable Development.
+The Organisation for Economic Co‑operation and Development (OECD) and the United Nations Development Programme (UNDP) work together to monitor progress in using these principles.
+In 2018, data was collected by 86 partner countries and territories, in collaboration with more than 100 development partners, to serve as the basis for this work and provide evidence.
+By highlighting where progress has been made and where challenges remain, the work helps governments and their partners strengthen collective action towards the 2030 Agenda for Sustainable Development.